captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

-and let’s just -- would you please go to Baltimore with me -- please?
-It won’t be the same without you...
-Okay?
+and let’s just—would you please go to Baltimore with me—please?
+It won’t be the same without you…Okay?
 Please?

 ---

 ## LULU:
-.....
-No.
+..…No.

 ---